-There are 5 direct trains per day from Bangkok to Chiang Mai.
+There are currently 5 direct trains per day from Bangkok to Chiang Mai.

 By purchasing your ticket online you guarantee your seat.
 You may be disappointed if you attempt to buy your ticket on the day of travel or even the day before if you plan to travel during busy periods.